 As we prepare to celebrate the past, the Incarnation of Jesus Christ, we will be celebrating the revelation of the Love of God to all mankind.
-Through his Son, God revealed to the world the extent of his love for all his Creation, and to what lengths he would go to reconcile us to him.
+Through his Son, God revealed to the world the extent of his love for all his Creation, and to what lengths he would go to reconcile us to him, indeed, to reconcile all of Creation to him.